 checksum

-Welcome to checksum, a blisteringly fast, no-nonsense file hashing application for Windows. checksum is a program that generates and verifies SHA1 and MD5 hashes; aka.
-"MD5 Sums", or "digital fingerprints"; of a file, a folder, or recursively, even through an entire hard drive, does it very quickly, intelligently, and without fuss.
-I think it's the best checksum utility on planet Earth, of course. checksum on my Windows desktop, hashing like crazy.. [desktop wallpaper by Sharonga]
+Welcome to checksum, a blisteringly fast, no-nonsense file hashing application for Windows, a program that generates and verifies BLAKE2, SHA1 and MD5 hashes; aka.
+"MD5 Sums", or "digital fingerprints"; of a file, a folder, or recursively, even through an entire disk or volume, does it extremely quickly, intelligently, and without fuss.
+Many people strongly believe it to be the best hashing utility on planet Earth.

 Why?